 Brochures, pamphlets, and booklets are classic print materials that aid in patient education.
 Every time you go to the doctor’s office, pharmacy, or any other medical centre, you’ll see these print materials.
 And why are they so ever-present?
 Simple: because they work.

 They provide concise, accessible information in a tangible format.
-They use simple language that you don’t need a PhD to understand, which is the biggest key with medical education.
+They use straight-forward language, which is the biggest key with medical education.
 Additionally, these materials benefit from featuring visual aids such as diagrams, charts, and pictures.
 You want your patients and their caregivers to have easy access to all the information they need.
-You will of course be there to clarify or answer any questions they might have, but if the print material is well-made and informative, they should be quite satisfied.
+A clinician will be there to clarify or answer any questions the patient might have, but if the print material is well-made and informative, the take-home messages will be clear.

 Examples of instances when print materials are a good idea to offer are for medication instructions (how to take the medication, any side effects patients could expect), disease management guides, and pre- and post-procedure instructions (preparing for surgery, recovery afterward), just to name a few.
-This tried and true method of patient education is useful for older patients, who like to have a tangible resource.
+This tried-and-true method of patient education is useful for older patients, who tend to prefer a tangible resource.

 2. Digital Platforms

 Second on the list of patient education methods is another you’ll be familiar with: digital platforms.
-Websites, apps, and e-learning tools are often utilized in the healthcare industry, and they’re an excellent option since they offer interactive and on-demand education.
+Websites, apps, and e-learning tools are used in the healthcare industry and they’re an excellent option as they offer more robust, interactive, and on-demand education.

-Something to consider when developing a digital platform for patient education is that it can be updated frequently.
+Something to consider when developing a digital platform for patient education is that digital initiatives are more easily updated frequently.
 The world of healthcare and medicine is constantly evolving, and because of this, something that is factual or helpful to a patient today might not be relevant tomorrow.
 Creating a digital platform for patient education means that this tool can be ever-relevant for your patient, helping them navigate changes in treatment or research.

 Another must for digital content is the user-friendliness of the platform.
-If patients are elderly or less familiar with digital resources, you have to make sure it is as easy to use as possible.
-Further, it’s necessary to find a platform that provides support for patients living with disabilities (such as text-to-speech capabilities and contrast settings for the visually impaired).
+If patients are elderly or less familiar with digital resources, make sure it is easy to use.
+Further, it’s necessary to find a platform that provides support for patients living with disabilities, such as text-to-speech capabilities and contrast settings for the visually impaired.

 Some examples of effective digital platforms are disease-specific websites, symptom-tracking apps (such as an app for tracking a diabetes patient’s daily blood sugar levels), and apps for medication reminders.